-Comprehensive Examinations are written only twice a year, approximately during the last third of the fall and spring semesters; all students writing exams during a particular semester write these during the same week.
-The exact dates of the written examinations are announced early each semester.
+Comprehensive Examinations are written only twice a year.
+Written comprehensive exams are given during the first month of the fall and spring semesters; all students writing exams during a particular semester write these during the same month.
+Students are expected to complete written comprehensive examinations no later than 15 October during the fall semester and no later than 28 February during the spring semester.